Home

 Contact Us

-We bear witness to limitless love, as proclaimed by Love/Wisdom embodied, and provide a centre for radical universal spirituality in Southampton, UK.
-We are sustained by awareness of an enchanted world through celebrating the Reign of God-with-us.
+We provide a centre for radical universal spirituality in Southampton, UK and are sustained by awareness of an enchanted world through celebrating the Reign of God-with-us.

 The icon depicts one of the earliest images of Mary of Nazareth, found in the catacombs of Rome.
 Early hymns praised the Virgin Mother of God, in whose womb originated the Trinity.